aibase-au/api-integration/README.md

 3. Save lists of uploaded files and drill holes as CSV files

 ## Example Workflow
+1. Prepare your `filestoupload.csv` file with image information
 1. Prepare your `file_summary.csv` file with image information
 2. Create a `.env` file with your API credentials
 3. Run `upload_image.py` to upload images